-November 4, 2019 – California Attorney General Xavier Becerra announced today the arrest of 148 individuals as part of the Campaign Against Marijuana Planting (CAMP) Program.
-This year, CAMP eradicated 953,459 marijuana plants from 345 raided grow sites across the state.
-A total of 168 weapons were seized throughout the raids.
+November 4, 2019 – California Attorney General Xavier Becerra announced today the Campaign Against Marijuana Planting (CAMP) Program eradicated 953,459 marijuana plants from 345 raided grow sites across the state.

 Meanwhile, the Feds have also been taking plants out of California, both indoor and outdoor, through DEA’s suppression program.
-The last figures for that are from 2018, where 1.8 million plants were reported taken, also down from 3.8 million in 2016 and a reported 7.5 million in 2009.
+In 2018, 1.8 million plants were reported taken, also down from 3.8 million in 2016 and a reported 7.5 million in 2009.

 Secret marijuana gardens target of eradication campaign on North Coast Press Democrat, 7/29/16